Styyx1/ValorPerks/README.md

+This is a modified version of Blade and Blunt with the original Readme.md included below.
+All credit go to the original author colinswrath as I just removed some stuff as requested by the Author of ValorPerks

+# Original Readme:

 This is a CommonLib implementation of a .NETScriptFramework plugin originally written by KernalsEgg.
 Much of the credit for the RE work goes to KernalsEgg.